ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-user.md

 By completing this guide you will have completed these actions:

-- Understanding of tech and non-tech users.
+- [X] Understanding of tech and non-tech users.

-- Adding user to ADP portal database under your delivery team.
+- [ ] Adding user to ADP portal database under your delivery team.
 [Not automated]
-- Adding user to Azure AD ADP portal group, allowing basic read acess to the ADP portal.
+- [ ] Adding user to Azure AD ADP portal group, allowing basic read acess to the ADP portal.
 [Not automated]
-- Adding user to ADO Team, allowing access to delivery project's ADO project.
+- [ ] Adding user to ADO Team, allowing access to delivery project's ADO project.
 [Not automated]
-- Adding user to Defra's VPN group.
-[Partly automated]
+- [ ] Adding user to Defra's VPN group.
-- Adding tech user to GitHub Team.
-[Partly automated]
+- [ ] Adding tech user to GitHub Team.
-- Adding tech user to Azure group, allowing access to delivery project's Azure resources.
-[Partly automated]
+- [ ] Adding tech user to Azure group, allowing access to delivery project's Azure resources.

 # Guide